leekinglai/ERCF_v3/Documentation/QuickStart.md

 `MAIN_0_3_btt_octopus`: Internal BTT Octopus controlling four tools numbered `0` to `3`.

 > [!NOTE]
-> If you can't find a configuration for your control board on the 3MS repository, you can [open an issue](https://github.com/Enraged-Rabbit-Community/ERCFv2.5/issues/new/choose) to get a configuration created for your control board.
+> If you can't find a configuration for your control board on the ERCF repository, you can [open an issue](https://github.com/Enraged-Rabbit-Community/ERCFv2.5/issues/new/choose) to get a configuration created for your control board.

 ### Installing Configuration